recurmj/recur/CONTRIBUTING.md

 ### Authorship & Attribution

-All text and concepts in this repository are © 2025 M.J.
-Any derivative work or citation should credit the original publication:
+All text and concepts in this repository are © 2025 M J Any derivative work or citation should credit the original publication:
 **"Recur Whitepaper: The Flow Layer for Digital Value"**
 [https://github.com/recurmj/recur](https://github.com/recurmj/recur)